meftasadat/bio/backend/app/content/markdown/experience.md

     start_date: 2015-09-01
     end_date: 2017-05-31
     description: |
-      Implemented machine learning techniques such as recommender systems and probabilistic classifiers to predict defect rediscovery in commercial and open source software projects with Dr. Andriy Miranskyy and Dr. Ayse Bener.
+      Conducted research on software quality assurance by implementing machine learning techniques including recommender systems and probabilistic classifiers to predict defect rediscovery in commercial and open-source software projects under the supervision of Dr. Andriy Miranskyy and Dr. Ayse Bener.

-      Received nomination for the Governor General Award (for Grad Students) from the Computer Science Department.
+      Received nomination for the Governor General's Academic Medal from the Computer Science Department in recognition of outstanding academic achievement.
     technologies:
       - Machine Learning
       - Recommender Systems